 Yes, some medicines interfere with vaccinations.
-If you take medication, please contact a Travel Clinic in good time.
-The nurse will tell you which vaccinations you need and whether you need to visit special consultation hours.
-We can then advise you about the possible consequences of the vaccinations in combination with your medication.
+If you take medication, please make sure that you inform our travel nurse before or during your consultation.
+We will give advice on which vaccinations are needed in your situation and if it is necessary to visit us for a special consult during which we expand on the possible consequences of vaccinations in combination with your medication.

 In most cases you will experience little discomfort after vaccination.
 Side effects may include: a stiff, painful muscle, a slight fever, or redness around the injection site.
 Side effects are generally mild and will usually disappear within two days.

 During your consultation one of our travel nurses can issue a prescription for malaria tablets for you.
 If you live in the Netherlands the prescribed tablets can be sent to your home address.
-Malaria tablets can also be dispensed directly by our own pharmacy in our Schiphol Centrum location, in which case you can pay for the tablets immediately at our Travel Clinic.
+Malaria tablets can also be dispensed directly by our own pharmacy in our Schiphol Centrum location (Departures 2), irrespective of already having passed customs.
 You can also take the prescription and buy the tablets at any other pharmacy.